kiboschool/course-programming-2/src/lessons/abstraction.md

 * Learn how thinking about interfaces can make code more flexible for future changes
 * Learn about object-oriented programming concepts, including abstract methods

-*(Note: You will not need to use abstraction in your final project).*
+*(Note that the information in this chapter isn't needed for your final project).*